 - Create cool features using craft foam and pipe cleaners to add detail, dimension and texture to your costume.

 Now that you’ve got the goods on DIY costuming with cardboard, the sky’s the limit.
 Good luck and, most importantly, have fun creating.

-And once you’re dressed, don’t forget to post a pic on our Facebook page.
+And once you’re dressed, don’t forget to post a pic in the Camp Galileo Anywhere Facebook group.
 We’d love to see your cardboard creations!